18F/18f.gsa.gov/content/pages/offerings/vendor-acquisition-support.md

 {% endcapture %}

-{% include "testimonial.html"
+{% include "testimonial.html",
-    quote="Designing the contract and the system the way we did — for OFA [our office] to have control and input and be so involved in the development — I think it facilitates the ability to be responsive.
+    quote: "Designing the contract and the system the way we did — for OFA [our office] to have control and input and be so involved in the development — I think it facilitates the ability to be responsive.
 It’s just 180 degrees from our past experience.
-It’s so refreshing." attribution="Lauren Frohlich"
+It’s so refreshing.",
-    position="Product Owner"
+    attribution: "Lauren Frohlich",
-    organization="Temporary Assistance for Needy Families"
+    position: "Product Owner",
-    agency_image=""
+    organization: "Temporary Assistance for Needy Families"
 %}

 <section class="usa-section section-padding-6">